ICanBoogie/ICanBoogie/README.md

-#### Using getters to fallback to default values
+#### Using getters to provide default values

-Because getters are invoked when their corresponding property is innacessible, and because an unset property is innacessible, it is possible to define getters that return default values.
+Because getters are invoked when their corresponding property is inaccessible, and because an unset property is inaccessible, it is possible to define getters to provide default values.
-The following example demonstrates how a `slug` getter can be defined to generate a default slug from the `title` property when the `slug` property is inaccessible:
+The following example demonstrates how a `slug` getter can be defined to provide a default slug from the `title` property when the `slug` property is inaccessible:

 ```php